 Booneville in Owsley County, Kentucky — The American South (East South Central)

 Location.
-37° 28.558′ N, 83° 40.521′ W. Marker is in Booneville, Kentucky, in Owsley County.
-Memorial is on South Court Street (Kentucky Route 11) near Main Street (Kentucky Route 30), on the left when traveling south.
-The memorial is at the southwest corner of the Owsley County Courthouse.
+37° 28.553′ N, 83° 40.5′ W. Marker is in Booneville, Kentucky, in Owsley County.
+Marker is at the intersection of Court Street (Kentucky Route 11) and Kentucky Route 28, on the right when traveling north on Court Street.
+Located on the lawn of te Owsley County Courthouse.
 Touch for map.
-Marker is at or near this postal address: 1 Main Street, Booneville KY 41314, United States of America.
+Marker is in this post office area: Booneville KY 41314, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on May 6, 2021.
-It was originally submitted on May 4, 2021, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 55 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on May 4, 2021, by Rev. Ronald Irick of West Liberty, Ohio. • J. Makali Bruton was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on November 6, 2011, by David J Gaines of Pinson, Alabama.
+This page has been viewed 499 times since then and 38 times this year.
+Photos: 1, 2. submitted on November 6, 2011, by David J Gaines of Pinson, Alabama. • Craig Swain was the editor who published this page.